Mayo Clinic Minnesota

 Since the Mayo Clinic was founded in the late 1800s, its philosophy has always been based on the idea that “the needs of the patient come first.”
 The hospital in Rochester began as Saint Mary’s Hospital and was staffed by Dr. William Worrel Mayo and his sons, Drs.
 William J. and Charles Mayo.
-The Mayo Model of Care includes several basic fundamentals including:

 Based on this philosophy, the Mayo Clinic in Rochester, Minnesota, is ranked No. 3 in the nation by U.S. News & World Report and No. 4 in cancer treatment.
-The hospital employs some of the most talented physicians in the world and treats hundreds of thousands of patients every year.
+The hospital employs some of the most talented doctors in the world and treats hundreds of thousands of patients every year.
 The Minnesota campus includes Saint Mary’s Hospital and Rochester Methodist Hospital and employs a staff of 32,000.

 The state-of-the-art Mayo Clinic Cancer Center has been designated a National Cancer Institute Comprehensive Cancer Center for over 40 years.
 This prestigious designation highlights the clinic’s dedication to cancer research and being at the forefront of cancer treatment.
 With locations in Minnesota, Florida and Arizona, the cancer center provides the highest level of patient care.
 The cancer center treats mesothelioma and lung cancer patients from all over the world.
 Experts in specialties such as thoracic surgery, oncology, pathology, radiation therapy and pulmonary medicine ensure that patients get the best care possible.

 Each year, more than 12,000 patients with over 200 different types of cancer are diagnosed and treated at the Mayo Clinic in Minnesota.
-This adds to the center’s vast expertise in treating malignancies including rare diseases such as mesothelioma.
+This adds to the center’s vast expertise in treating malignancies, including rare diseases such as mesothelioma.
 In addition, because Mayo spends about 40 percent of its funding on research, patients can access hundreds of clinical trials with the most advanced treatments possible.

 Doctors at Mayo Clinic Minnesota that specialize in mesothelioma and lung cancer include: